penumbra-zone/web/README.md

 ## Documentation

+General documentation is available in [docs/README.md](docs/README.md).
 Package-specific documentation is available in each respective package.
-More general documentation is available in [docs](docs).

 ## Getting Started